 - XML or HTML files are available temporarily for download, via a link sent to the user in an RSpace notification.
 Respond promptly to this notification and click the link it contains to download your export file, as the link will become inactive after a period of time.

-PDF files are added to the PDF section of the Gallery, and from there can be used in documents (and therefore shared with other RSpace users), viewed as single read-only documents, sent to file repositories or become available – like all other Gallery PDFs – for publishing and distribution.
+- PDF and .DOC files are added to the Exports section of the Gallery, and from there can be used in documents (and therefore shared with other RSpace users), viewed as single read-only documents, sent to file repositories or become available – like all other Gallery PDFs/.DOCs – for publishing and distribution.